Caramel Cake

 Variations

-• Chocolate: There’s a couple ways to add chocolate to this caramel cake.
-First you can swap ½ cup of flour with unsweetened cocoa powder in the cake batter for a Chocolate Layer Cake.
-You could also dust chocolate chips in cocoa powder or flour then fold into the cake batter right before it goes into the pan.
-Finally you can spread a layer of Chocolate Ganache to the filling and topping before you pipe the frosting swirls.
+• Chocolate: You can swap ½ cup of flour with unsweetened cocoa powder in the cake batter for a chocolate layer cake.
+You could also adust chocolate chips in cocoa powder or flour then fold into the cake batter right before it goes into the pan.
+Finally you can spread a layer of chocolate ganache to the filling and topping before you pipe the frosting swirls.

 • Caramel Apple Cake: For a delicious fall Caramel Cake, add 1 tablespoon apple pie spice blend (cinnamon, nutmeg, and allspice) to the cake batter.
 After you spread the caramel sauce for the filling, pipe a thick ring of frosting around the top of the cake.
 Spoon Apple Pie Filling into the center of the frosting, then chill to harden the ring of frosting to keep the filling from spilling out.
 Continue layering cake and frosting as usual, and spoon some apple filling on top or decorate with fresh apple slices.